wso2/kubernetes-pipeline/kubernetes-pipeline/docs/getting-started-ei.md

-## Getting Started with Kubernetes Pipeline for WSO2 Identity and Access Management
+## Getting Started with Kubernetes Pipeline for WSO2 Enterprise Integration

-Setting up a basic pipeline for WSO2 Identity and Access Management on Kubernetes is quick and simple.
+Setting up a basic pipeline for WSO2 Enterprise Integrator on Kubernetes is quick and simple.

-You can set up a simple CI/CD pipeline for WSO2 Identity and Access Management in two steps.
+You can set up a simple CI/CD pipeline for WSO2 Enterprise Integrator in two steps.

-  - Create a Docker image for WSO2 Identity and Access Management.
+  - Create a Docker image for WSO2 Enterprise Integrator.

   - Deploy the CI/CD pipeline.